Almost A Century of Fun: A Brief History of Pond Skimming

 Image: Palisades Tahoe

 Several other resorts now also host sizable spring events, commemorating where it all started a century ago and celebrating the season’s successes.
-Whether the pond is man-made by digging a snow pit and lining it with a tarp before filling it with water or occurring naturally, these festivities are now a staple in almost every resort’s season.
+Whether the pond is man-made, created by digging a snow pit and lining it with a tarp before filling it with water, or occurs naturally, these festivities are now a staple of almost every resort’s season.
 From the Crested Butte Slush Huck to Sugarbush, where they have been skimming since the late 60s, or A-Basin’s Lake Reveal natural pond skim, participants and viewers worldwide wait for spring pond skims to commence.

 A Basin Pond Skim